openhive-network/devportal/_tutorials-python/power_up_steem.md

 ---
-title: 'PY: Power Up Steem'
+title: 'PY: Power Up Hive'
 position: 24
-description: "How to power up your STEEM to STEEM POWER using Python."
+description: "How to power up your HIVE to HIVE POWER using Python."
 layout: full
-canonical_url: power_up_steem.html
+canonical_url: power_up_hive.html
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Power Up Steem](https://gitlab.syncad.com/hive/devportal/-/tree/master/tutorials/python/tutorials/24_power_up_steem) can be downloaded as part of: [tutorials/python](https://gitlab.syncad.com/hive/devportal/-/tree/master/tutorials/python).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Power Up Hive](https://gitlab.syncad.com/hive/devportal/-/tree/master/tutorials/python/tutorials/24_power_up_hive) can be downloaded as part of: [tutorials/python](https://gitlab.syncad.com/hive/devportal/-/tree/master/tutorials/python).</span>
 <br>

-In this tutorial we show you how to check the STEEM balance of an account on the **Steem** blockchain and how to power up your STEEM into STEEM POWER using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to check the HIVE balance of an account on the **Hive** blockchain and how to power up your HIVE into HIVE POWER using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

-The Steem python library has a built-in function to transmit transactions to the blockchain.
+The Hive python library has a built-in function to transmit transactions to the blockchain.
 We are using the `transfer_to_vesting` method found within the `commit` class in the library.
-When you power up you convert your STEEM into STEEM POWER to increase your influence on Steemit.
-Before we do the conversion, we use the `get_account` function to check the current STEEM balance of the account to see what is available to power up.
+When you power up you convert your HIVE into HIVE POWER to increase your influence on Hive.
+Before we do the conversion, we use the `get_account` function to check the current HIVE balance of the account to see what is available to power up.
 This is not strictly necessary but adds to the useability of the process.
 The `transfer_to_vesting` method has 3 parameters:

-1.  _amount_ - The amount of STEEM to power up.
+1.  _amount_ - The amount of HIVE to power up.
 This must be of the `float` data type
-1.  _to_ - The account to where the STEEM will be powered up
+1.  _to_ - The account to where the HIVE will be powered up
 1.  _account_ - The source user account for the transfer

 ## Steps

 1.  [**App setup**](#setup) - Library install and import.
 Connection to testnet
-1.  [**User information and steem node**](#userinfo) - Input user information and connection to Steem node
+1.  [**User information and steem node**](#userinfo) - Input user information and connection to Hive node
 1.  [**Check balance**](#balance) - Check current vesting balance of user account
 1.  [**Conversion amount**](#convert) - Input power up amount and check valid transfer
 1.  [**Commit to blockchain**](#commit) - Commit transaction to blockchain